Hives

 What is it?

-Tinea versicolor, sometimes called pityriasis versicolor, is a fungal/yeast skin infection that causes small oval discolored patches to develop on the skin.
+Tinea versicolor, sometimes called pityriasis versicolor, is a fungal infection that causes small oval discolored patches to develop on the skin.
 These patches may be lighter or darker in color than the surrounding skin and most commonly affect the trunk and shoulders.
 This fungal skin infection occurs most frequently in teens and young adults and sun exposure may make it more apparent.
 Tinea versicolor, which is also called pityriasis versicolor, is not painful or contagious.
 But it can lead to emotional distress or self-consciousness.
 Tinea versicolor often recurs, especially in warm, humid weather.

 What causes it?